HPSCIL/cuFSDAF/README.md

   -	ALGLIB Library (https://www.alglib.net/) installed and tested

 + For the Windows operating system (using MS Visual Studio 2017 as an example)
-  1. Create a project that uses the CUDA runtime and named "cuFSDAF".
+  1. Create a project that uses the CUDA runtime and is named "cuFSDAF".
   2. Copy source codes of cuFSDAF to the path of your project, and open all source codes in VS 2017.
 If you had not compiled ALGLIB, you could open source codes of ALGLIB together.
 We prepared source codes of ALGLIB 3.13.0 for convenience, but you may also add another ALGLIB version.
   3. Click menu Project -> Properties -> VC++ Directories -> Include Directories, and add the “include” directory of GDAL and ALGLIB (e.g., C:\GDAL\include\, .\alglib\\).
   4. Click menu Project -> Properties -> VC++ Directories -> Lib Directories, and add the “lib” directory of GDAL (e.g., C:\GDAL\lib\).
 If you compiled ALGLIB, you may add your "lib" directory of ALGLIB as well (e.g., .\alglib\\).